 Vaccines

-First and foremost, the doctor asked me if I was up-to-date on my regular immunizations.
-I said I thought I was, but would check to be sure.
+First and foremost, my doctor checked to see if I was up-to-date on my regular immunizations.Â

 I shared that I would be traveling internationally, and wanted to be sure I didn't need other vaccines, as well.
 We chatted about a couple of vaccines that she thought would be important.